 Studying abroad allows you to learn about other cultures and about yourself.
 Students often find that they come back with a clearer understanding of what they want to do in life, and how to accomplish it.
 You will develop and hone skills that help you stand out to employers, including intercultural communication, self-reliance, problem-solving, and foreign language fluency.

 Volunteering through a student club or local organization is another great way to explore your interests, expand your skill set, and discover new possibilities.
 UVM is known for its commitment to community service - consider volunteering some of your time to a worthwhile cause and you may be surprised by just how much gain.

 Leadership comes in many different forms, but each opportunity provides you with a chance to find your own voice, make an impact on your community, and build your confidence.
 As a job-seeker, these are excellent skills and experiences to reflect and build on.

 UVM students report that their service-learning classes offer higher levels of academic challenge, greater interaction with a faculty member, and higher levels of critical thinking and real world problem-solving than traditional coursework.
 Connect your classroom experience with the broader Burlington community; in exchange, you'll gain hands-on skills that will make you career-ready.
-Check in with the Office of Community-University Partnerships & Service-Learning (CUPS) to learn more about service-learning at UVM.
+Check in with the Office of Community-Engaged Learning (CELO) to learn more about service-learning at UVM.

 Participating in undergraduate research lets you work closely with experts in your interest area, and offers you an opportunity to gain hands-on experience and direct mentorship from a scholar in your field.
 Undergraduate research can help you understand concepts and techniques learned in the classroom in a whole new way, and elevate your academic record to the next level - which will help you stand out to prospective employers and graduate programs.
 The Office of Fellowships, Opportunities & Undergraduate Research (FOUR) is a great place to start your journey.